Axway/open-banking-docs/content/en/docs/Overview/Integration/end-to-end.md

 type: sequence
 ---

-This end-to-end flow provides a means to show how individual components are used in Axway Open Banking.
+This end-to-end flow provides a means to show how individual components are used in Amplify Open Banking.

 The flow is summarized as follows: